Here are some easy ways to help kids keep learning when school’s not in session.

 Help your child become a word collector

 Your child was exposed to new and challenging books, poetry, and articles this year, and learned many new words.
-The more words she can learn, the stronger her language skills will be.
-The best way to grow her vocabulary?
+The more words your child can learn, the stronger their language skills will be.
+The best way to grow your child’s vocabulary?
 Read as much as possible.
 Read aloud to your child as often as you can, and choose challenging books or articles that have new words to learn.
-Have your child read every day this summer, both aloud to you and quietly to herself.
-Visit the library weekly for a stack of new books to inspire your child to keep adding to her growing collection of new words.
+Have your child read every day this summer, both aloud to you and quietly to themself.
+Visit the library weekly for a stack of new books to inspire your child to keep adding to their growing collection of new words.

 Keyboarding is key